-Data extracted on 12 February 2021
+Data extracted on 9 September 2021

-Planned article update: 9 March 2021
+Planned article update: 12 October 2021

 Wide disparities between countries

-The European countries analysed are not affected in the same way, nor at the same time, by the rise in the number of deaths.
-In March (week 10), Italy has already significantly more deaths than in the previous years.
-It is the first country to reach a peak: 186 % in week 13 (23-29 March).
-The sharpest increase in the number of deaths is in Spain: over 250 % in week 14 (30 March-5 April).
-For other countries, like Belgium, Luxembourg, the Netherlands and Sweden, the peak is reached in week 15 (6-12 April).
-Countries in the central and eastern part of Europe experience a strong increase in their mortality during the autumn months.
+In March 2020, Italy had significantly more deaths than in previous years.
+It was the first country to reach a peak: 187 % increase in week 13 (23-29 March 2020).
+However, the sharpest increase in the number of deaths was in Spain: 258 % in week 14 (30 March-5 April 2020).
+Other countries, such as Belgium, Luxembourg, the Netherlands and Sweden, reached their peak in week 15 (6-12 April 2020).
+In the second half of 2020, after week 26 (beginning of July) and even more pronouncedly in the autumn (after week 38-39), the excess deaths started to rise again in most countries but with different patterns.
+Countries in the central and eastern parts of Europe experienced a high increase in mortality during the autumn months of 2020.

 - Tool 1: Number of deaths by week

-Worst hit regions
+Hardest hit regions

-In the last week of February (week 9), the NUTS 3 region of Lodi, in Italy, has more than twice the number of deaths than in the same week of the previous four years.
-Week 10 sees the Italian regions of Bergamo and Cremona joining Lodi (all in Lombardy) in recording extremely high deaths.
-Week 11 (9-15 March) shows the group of heavily affected Italian northern regions growing, to include Piacenza, Parma and Brescia.
-The Italian regions mentioned (and Lecco and Pesaro-Urbino, too) remain affected by a high number of deaths in week 12, while the Spanish regions of Soria, Segovia, Madrid, as well as Haut-Rhin in France, have more than three times the deaths than in the same week in 2016-2019.
+In the last week of February 2020 (week 9), the NUTS 3 region of Lodi in Italy had nearly double the number of deaths than in the same week in the previous 4 years.
+In week 10 the Italian regions of Bergamo and Cremona joined Lodi (all in Lombardy) in recording an extremely high number of deaths.
+In week 11 (9-15 March 2020) the group of heavily affected Italian northern regions grew to include Piacenza, Parma and Brescia.
+All these Italian regions (plus Lecco and Pesaro-Urbino) still had a high number of deaths in week 12, while in that same week the Spanish regions of Soria, Segovia and Madrid, and Haut-Rhin in France, saw their number of deaths more than triple compared with the same week in 2016-2019.

 Source data for tables and graphs

-How the aggregate was constructed
+How the aggregate is constructed